Last updated: 09/21/21

 - According to Ministry of Health authorities, as of September 20, 2021, Cambodia has had a total of 104,716 confirmed cases of COVID-19 and 2,123 COVID-19 related deaths since the onset of the pandemic in early 2020.

 - The U.S. Centers for Disease Control and Prevention’s Risk Assessment Level for COVID-19 in Cambodia is Level 2: Moderate as described in the Travel Health Notice.
-This includes a recommendation that unvaccinated travelers who are at increased risk for severe illness from COVID-19 should avoid all nonessential travel to Cambodia, and to get fully vaccinated before traveling if you must travel to Cambodia.
-The U.S. Department of State has issued a .
+This includes a recommendation that unvaccinated travelers who are at increased risk for severe illness from COVID-19 should avoid all nonessential travel to Cambodia.

 In response to COVID-19, the Cambodian Ministry of Health announced the following guidelines:

 - The public is directed to wear masks, use hand sanitizers and practice social distancing.

 - Shops, restaurants, cafeterias, supermarkets, banks and other commercial areas must require customers to wear masks, use hand sanitizer, and engage in social distancing.

 - The public is directed to avoid close contact with others, remaining in closed air-conditioned rooms, and gatherings of more than 10 people to minimize community transmission.